 P370+P378 In case of fire: Use alcohol resistant foam or normal protein foam to extinguish.
 P305+P351+P338 IF IN EYES: Rinse cautiously with water for several minutes.
 Remove contact lenses, if present and easy to do.
 Continue rinsing.
-P308+P311 exposed or concerned: Call a POISON CENTER/doctor/physician/first aider.
-P337+P313 ve irritation persists: Get medical advice/attention.
+P312 Call a POISON CENTER/doctor/physician/first aider/if you feel unwell.
+P337+P313 If eye irritation persists: Get medical advice/attention.
 P302+P352 IF ON SKIN: Wash with plenty of water and soap.
 P303+P361+P353 IF ON SKIN (or hair): Take off immediately all contaminated clothing.
 Rinse skin with water [or shower].
+P304+P340 IF INHALED: Remove person to fresh air and keep comfortable for breathing.
 P332+P313 13 If skin irritation occurs: Get medical advice/attention.
-P362+P364 P362+P364 Take off contaminated clothing and wash it before reuse.
+P362+P364 +P364 Take off contaminated clothing and wash it before reuse.